marinadolfin/QuantMethods-Matlab-Python/README.md

 QMF2_4_Modelling_RegressionTestingCAPM

-4. Machine Learning
+3. Machine Learning
-5.

 QMF3_1_MachineLearning_Supervised

 This is a work in progress!
 Additional material will follow on Machine Larning examples and applications.

-Suggested Prework
+Suggested Prework:

 Introduction to MATLAB
 MATLAB Onramp - Learn the essentials of MATLAB through this free, two-hour introductory tutorial on commonly used features and workflows.